watkin98/human-identifier-for-blink-cameras/README.md

 Looking into using the [blinkpy](https://github.com/fronzbot/blinkpy/tree/dev) library, a fork of [BlinkMonitorProtocol](https://github.com/MattTW/BlinkMonitorProtocol)

-Learing how to work with asyncio.
+Learing how to work with `asyncio`.
+Learning how to work with `aiohttp`.